BhoopendrSthakur/BhoopendrSthakur/README.md

 ---
 ### 👦 About Me
-- 👨‍💻 I'm currently pursuing my MTech in Management Science at IIT Kanpur.
+- 👨‍💻 I'm currently pursuing MTech in Management Science at IIT Kanpur.

-- 🔭 I’m currently working on **Machine Learning** & focusing on **Python Datastructure**
+- 🔭 I’m currently working on **Data science** and **Machine learning**
 ---

 ### 🔥 My Stats